ID220/binary-timer-homework/README.md

 - The **Voltage regulator** takes as input 9V from the battery and output voltage at 5V.
 The status LED shows the LED on when the circuit is operating.
 - We use two 8-bit shift registers (74HC595) to source current to 16 LEDs (4 for hours, 6 for minutes and 6 for seconds).
 Use any of the methods shown in class to send data to the shift registers.
 - The 16 LEDs are not connected directly to GND.
-Instead, there is an NPN transistor (TIP120) between the cathodes and ground.
+Instead, there is an NPN transistor (TIP120) between the cathodes and the ground.
 The base of the transistor is connected to pin 3 of the micro:bit, which uses PWM to modulate how all LEDs are on.
 The PWM value is determined by how the potentiometer (connected to P0) is rotated (from 0% to 100%).

 #### Bill of Material (BOM)